 2. Computer Programmer

-Your work will consist of writing code for new software programs and applications, typically by using programming languages like C++ and Java.
+Computer programmers write code for new software programs and applications, typically by using programming languages like C++ and Java.

-You might also test new products for technical bugs and resolve coding errors.
+You might also test new products for technical bugs, and resolve coding errors.

 Average Pay: $89,190 (U.S. News)